Floyd Levine

+Floyd Levine (February 23, 1932 – August 24, 2025) was an American actor known for his appearances in numerous television shows and films.

+Life and career

-Floyd Levine (born February 23, 1932) is an American film and television actor.
-He played Dr. Ralph Harris in the 1978 film Bloodbrothers.
+Levine played Dr. Ralph Harris in the 1978 film Bloodbrothers.
 He also played Gen. Duncan in the 1988 film Braddock: Missing in Action III and Lt.
 Mellin in the 1988 film Angel III: The Final Chapter.

 Levine guest-starred in numerous television programs including Quincy, M.E., Hill Street Blues, Hart to Hart, Charlie's Angels, The Love Boat, Police Squad!, Three's Company, The A-Team, The Dukes of Hazzard, Head of the Class, Columbo and Archie Bunker's Place.
 He also appeared in a few episodes of Cagney & Lacey, Manimal, Crazy Like a Fox, Cousin Skeeter and Arliss.

+Levine died in Los Angeles on August 24, 2025, at the age of 93.